XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/did.md

 ---
 html: did.html
 parent: ledger-entry-types.html
+seo:
-blurb: The definition and details of a Decentralized Identifier (DID).
+    description: The definition and details of a Decentralized Identifier (DID).
 labels:
   - DID
 status: not_enabled